 ●Sneezing or coughing

 Preventing infection from mother to child — If a mother tests positive for hepatitis B surface antigen, certain steps can be taken to decrease the risk of transmitting the virus to the infant.
 These include:

 ●Antiviral medications may be recommended for the mother if the amount of virus in her blood (viral load) is high.
 These medications are used to decrease the viral load.

 ●Infants should be given a shot soon after birth called hepatitis B immunoglobulin (HBIG).
 HBIG provides immediate protection to the infant, but the effect only lasts a few months.

 ●Infants should also receive the hepatitis B vaccine series.
 The first dose of hepatitis B vaccine should be given at birth.
 Two other doses can be administered along with their regular childhood immunizations at approximately 1 and 6 months of age.
 Finishing all three doses is important for long-term protection.

-These infants should have a blood test for hepatitis B surface antigen and for hepatitis B antibody at 9 to 12 months of age, or one to two months after the last dose of hepatitis B vaccine if immunization is delayed.
-If the hepatitis B surface antibody test is negative, additional vaccination is needed.
+These infants should have a blood test for hepatitis B surface antigen and for hepatitis B surface antibody at 9 to 12 months of age, or one to two months after the last dose of hepatitis B vaccine if immunization is delayed.
+If the results of the antibody test suggest that the infant is still susceptible to the infection, additional vaccination is needed.